 The first step to marketing a consulting business online is to create a simple website, set up your social media profiles, and start generating valuable content on these platforms.
 Here’s what you need:

 Look at the websites of your top competitors, as well as those of other industries.
 Which ones can you take reference from?
-Create a website using an affordable, reliable web host like Bluehost that showcases your expertise and exudes your professionalism.
-Either make it yourself using WIX, Weebly, or WordPress (for the more technically inclined).
-Or simply outsource it to a web designer.
+Create a simple website in less than a day using an affordable, reliable web host like Bluehost that showcases your expertise and exudes professionalism.

 You’ll also need a domain name which you can get from NameCheap.